ryngray/Spherical-Graph-Visualization/pos_sphere/README.md

 To run the code, simply use
-> ./pipeline.sh file.dot
+> ./pipeline.sh file.dot [0,1]

+file.dot is the dot file associated with the graph.
+Please note that if it is a weighted graph, the weights must be under the variable name 'weight' or it will assume an unweighted graph.

+The second argument determines whether or not similarities or dissimilarities are stored.
+If it is similarities, use 1, if it is disimilarities use 0.

-This runs 'python_run_smacof.py', the clustering (currently modularity), and then 'out.py'.
-This will output files in a folder called "output"
+The command will run 'python_run_smacof.py', the clustering (currently modularity), and then 'out.py'.
+This will output files in SphereTest19 as 'output.js'.
+From there, the visualization can be seen using index.html.

 > python_run_smacof.py